dcarlus/BlenderStuff/README.md

 # Materials
 ## Glittering materials with EEVEE [[Demo](https://vimeo.com/457535745)] [[Tutorial](https://www.youtube.com/watch?v=2grVeESe5CI)]
 To easily create a glittering cloth as in 70s/80s or a Christmas ball.
 Only based on a procedural Voronoi texture.
 Add a HDRI image to improve the rendering.

+# Scenes
+## YouTube Subscribe
+Animation for YouTubers who want to include a small animation for subscriptions and notifications in their videos.
+Default settings for 4K@60FPS videos.
+If you are editing a 1080p video, reduce the render size to 50%.